Democratizing Financial Literacy

 Our third concept leveraged a more conversational and perceived personalization feeling that users experience in real-life sessions with a CPA.

-I designed the testing protocol and interview question design and tested all three concepts with six users for each concept, comprised of 3 exisitng customers and 3 non customers.
+I designed and conducted the testing protocol and interviews.
+Each concept was tested with six users—3 existing customers and 3 non-customers.
 The high-level findings were:

-• Quizzes help break up the “work” and give a sense of accomplishment
+• The Quizzes feature helps break up the “work” and gives a sense of accomplishment

-• Values check-ins are essential in providing a sense or calm and accomplishment
+• Values check-ins are essential in providing a sense of calm and accomplishment

-• The idea of seeing “what the Joness’ are doing” was highly valuable
+• The idea of seeing “what the Joness are doing” via case studies in concept 2 was highly valuable

 • Users find it very important to see their own data reflected rather than staged example data